-What to Eat to Gain Muscle: 9 Diet Tips (with 3-Day Meal Plan)
+What to Eat to Gain Muscle: 10 Tips & 3-Day Meal Plan

 Imagem ilustrativa número 2

-7 diet tips for gaining muscle mass are:
+Some diet tips for gaining more muscle include:

 1. Consume more calories than you burn